rgovil17/Student-Database-Application/README.md

 # Student Database Application
-A basic Java project focused on applying object-oriented design in real world applications.
+A basic Java project focused on applying object-oriented design in a real world application.

 ### Project Aim
 You are a Database Administrator for a university and need to create an application to manage student enrollments and their balances.